LHMPTeam/lhmp/readme.md

 Project is mostly written in **C++**, supported by **inline Assembler** for game interaction.

+## Disclaimer
+* Please note that this project has been started with little knowledge about how MP works.
+This reflects the quality of the code and possible mistakes that were made during development.
+Everyone starts somewhere and this was the place where we've learned a lot of useful information, which improved our coding knowledge and skills.
+* This code might be a mess, it could look horrible for your eyes, but what you see are the baby steps we've had to accomplish to make ourselves better in general.
+* So please, if you feel to discuss coding style of this project, you'd better not.
+We know what has to be or not be changed, but it's too late to do so.
+* If you're willing to improve this code, just PR and we will gladly accept your changes.
+* This project is **NO LONGER MAINTAINED** by its core developers, due to lack of time and interest.
+We won't fix your issues (except for issues related to repository structure) and/or improve your playing experience!
+* This project has been open-sourced so you can see MP in amateurs' eyes.
+It does not represent ideal solution for MP.
+There is no ideal solution for such complex project.
+* You are free to manipulate with project under Apache 2 license.
+PRs are welcomed.

 ## Compilation
 * LHMP supports both Linux and Windows platforms although client is completely Win-like.
 * Have a look at COMPILE.md to find out how to compile our work.